Deep Face Recognition: A Survey: OVERVIEW

 \subsection{Components of Face Recognition}

+As mentioned in \cite{Ranjan2018Deep}, there are three modules needed for FR system, as shown in Fig. \ref{fig1}.
+First, a face detector is used to localize faces in images or videos.
+Second, with the facial landmark detector, the faces are aligned to normalized canonical coordinates.
+Third, the FR module is implemented with these aligned face images.
+We only focus on the FR module throughout the remainder of this paper.

-Before a face image is fed to an FR module, face anti-spoofing, which recognizes whether the face is live or spoofed, can avoid different types of attacks.
-We treat it as one of the FR scenes and present it in Section \ref{anti-spoofing}.
+Before a face image is fed to an FR module, face anti-spoofing, which recognizes whether the face is live or spoofed, is applied to avoid different types of attacks.
 Then, recognition can be performed.
 As shown in Fig. \ref{fig1}(c), an FR module consists of face processing, deep feature extraction and face matching, and it can be described as follows:

-where $I_i$ and $I_j$ are two face images, respectively; $P$ stands for face processing to handle intra-personal variations, such as poses, illuminations, expressions and occlusions; $F$ denotes feature extraction, which encodes the identity information; and $M$ means a face matching algorithm used to compute similarity scores.
+where $I_i$ and $I_j$ are two face images, respectively. $P$ stands for face processing to handle intra-personal variations before training and testing, such as poses, illuminations, expressions and occlusions. $F$ denotes feature extraction, which encodes the identity information.
+The feature extractor is learned by loss functions when training, and is utilized to extract features of faces when testing. $M$ means a face matching algorithm used to compute similarity scores of features to determine the specific identity of faces.
+Different from object classification, the testing identities are usually disjoint from the training data in FR, which makes the learned classifier cannot be used to recognize testing faces.
+Therefore, face matching algorithm is an essential part in FR.